FelixOnline/v2/content/articles/2011-11-3-fashion-through-the-decades-the-good-and-the-bad.md

  - /fashion/1684/fashion-through-the-decades-the-good-and-the-bad
 imported: true
 comments:
+ - value: >
- - Theres a big gaping hole in the 90s namely Carolyn Bessette Kennedy She embodied the minimalist chic of the mid90s
+     There's a big gaping hole in the 90s, namely Carolyn Bessette Kennedy.
+She embodied the minimalist chic of the mid-90s.

 # Article Taxonomies
 categories: